-In addition to writing and media appearances, I also act as a country conditions expert providing briefs and testimony for Nicaraguan asylum seekers.
+In addition to writing and media appearances, I act as a country conditions expert providing briefs and testimony for Nicaraguan asylum seekers.
 If you are an attorney or representative for an asylum seeker and are looking for a country expert, please email me and I can also suggest other potential experts if I am unable to fulfill the role at that time.

 2021.
 “The 2021 Elections and Uganda’s Crisis of Continuity.”
 Epicenter (Harvard Weatherhead Center for International Affairs), 31 March.

 2020.
 “Two years after Nicaragua’s mass uprising started, why is Daniel Ortega still in power?”
 The Washington Post Monkey Cage, 1 May (with Mateo Jarquín).

 2020.
 “Nicaragua is Stumbling into Coronavirus Disaster.”
 Foreign Policy, 17 April.

 2019.
 “Violence is Sometimes the Answer: Protesters get slammed by critics whenever they use force.
 But for the state, it’s normalized.”
 Foreign Policy, 5 December.
 Discussed on the Carnegie Endowment for International Peace’s ‘The World Unpacked’ podcast.